lumail/lumail/API.md

 The Message object represents a single message, contained within a maildir.

-You can get access to message objects in three ways:
+You can get access to message objects in several ways:

-* Construct it manually via `Message.new( path/to/message )`.
+* Construct one manually via `Message.new( path/to/message )`.
 * Call the `messages()` method on the currently-selected Maildir.
+    * This will return all messages in the given maildir, whether new, old or so mething else.
 * Call the `Global:current_message()` method.
+    * This returns the single currently-selected message, if any.
+* Call the `Global:current_messages()` method.
+    * This returns the currently available messages.
+    * This pays attention to the `index.limit` variable.

 Message methods: